-- [1] J W Wilson, R K Tripathi, F A Cucinotta, J K Shinn, F F Badavi, S Y Chun, J W Norbury, C J Zeitlin, L Heilbronn, and J Miller, "NUCFRG2: An evaluation of the semiempirical nuclear fragmentation database," NASA Technical Paper 3533, 1995. - [2] Lawrence W Townsend, John W Wilson, Ram K Tripathi, John W Norbury, Francis F Badavi, and Ferdou Khan, "HZEFRG1, An energy-dependent semiempirical nuclear fragmentation model," NASA Technical Paper 3310, 1993. - [3] Francis A Cucinotta, "Multiple-scattering model for inclusive proton production in heavy ion collisions," NASA Technical Paper 3470, 1994.
+[1] J W Wilson, R K Tripathi, F A Cucinotta, J K Shinn, F F Badavi, S Y Chun, J W Norbury, C J Zeitlin, L Heilbronn, and J Miller, "NUCFRG2: An evaluation of the semiempirical nuclear fragmentation database," NASA Technical Paper 3533, 1995.

-Figure 32.1: In the abrasion process, a fraction of the nucleons in the projectile and target nucleons interact to form a fireball region with a velocity between that of the projectile and the target.
+Figure 31.1: In the abrasion process, a fraction of the nucleons in the projectile and target nucleons interact to form a fireball region with a velocity between that of the projectile and the target.
 The remaining spectator nucleons in the projectile and target are not initially affected (although they do suffer change as a result of longer-term de-excitation).

-Figure 32.2: Illustration clarifying impact parameter in the far-field (b) and actual impact parameter (r).
+Figure 31.2: Illustration clarifying impact parameter in the far-field (b) and actual impact parameter (r).